How Toshiba & Kioxia SSDs Fail

 Toshiba/Kioxia SSDs use two distinct controller ecosystems, and the failure mode depends on which one your drive has.
 OEM drives (XG5, XG6, XG7, XG8, BG4, BG5) use Toshiba's in-house TC58NC controllers with proprietary firmware & FTL structures.
 Retail drives (Exceria, Exceria Plus, Exceria Pro) use Phison controllers (E12C, E12S, E18) with Phison firmware.
 Recovery tools & procedures differ between these two families.

 The encryption layer complicates NVMe recovery.
 XG series OEM drives support TCG Opal 2.0 with AES-256 encryption keys bound to the controller.
-Kioxia Exceria NVMe drives use Phison's AES-256 implementation with keys fused to the Phison silicon.
+Kioxia Exceria NVMe drives use Phison's AES-256 implementation, where the Media Encryption Key is wrapped by a silicon-unique root key on the Phison controller.
 If the controller dies, chip-off yields only ciphertext.

 What Are the Known Toshiba & Kioxia SSD Problems?